cfug/dio/README.md

 ## Interceptors

-For each dio instance, We can add one or more interceptors, by which we can intercept requests 、 responses and errors before they are handled by `then` or `catchError`.
+For each dio instance, we can add one or more interceptors, by which we can intercept requests, responses and errors before they are handled by `then` or `catchError`.

 ```dart
 dio.interceptors.add(InterceptorsWrapper(